 So why do you need a blog business plan?

-These are the four main ways you stand to benefit from creating a blog business plan:
+These are the four main ways you stand to benefit from creating a blog business plan, particularly for beginners:

 - A blog business plan gives you a clear picture of what you want to achieve